Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Experiments

 \subsection{Results and Analysis}

-As shown in table \ref{exp:table-success}, our algorithm achieves a near 100\% success rate in all scenarios, consistently better than random and greedy algorithms given a large number of trials.
-The running time and number of actions of the three algorithms are illustrated in Fig. \ref{fig:exp-performance}.
-Notice that the number of actions is at least the number of objects in the scene to reconstruct each object, but it may be more if they need multiple moves for rearrangement.
-Our method runs with less time and fewer actions and fully reveals the scene, consistently outperforming the two baselines.
+As shown in table \ref{exp:table-success}, the proposed algorithm achieves a near 100\% success rate in all scenarios, consistently better than random and greedy algorithms given a large number of trials.
+The running time and number of actions of the three algorithms are provided in Fig. \ref{fig:exp-performance}.
+The number of actions is at least the number of objects in each scene but may be more if objects need multiple moves for rearrangement.
+The proposed method needs less time to solve problems and fewer actions.
+It fully reveals the scene, consistently outperforming the two baselines.

-Our algorithm is not optimized, which is left as future work.
-Time analysis is obtained for each component, including perception, motion planning, pose sampling, and rearrangement.
-Rearrangement takes more time as the difficulty increases, with time percentage ranging from 9\% on 5-1 scenario to 30\% on 11-3 scenario.
-The remaining time is spent mainly on motion planning and ROS communication, both taking roughly 30\% of the rest.
+The proposed algorithm's implementation is not optimized and is left as future work.
+The latency of each component, including perception, motion planning, pose sampling, and rearrangement has been measured.
+Rearrangement takes more time as difficulty increases, with its time ratio ranging from 9\% on scenario 5-1 to 30\% on scenario 11-3 .
+The remaining time is spent mainly on motion planning and ROS communication, both taking roughly 30\%.
 Pose generation and perception take 23\% and 17\% of the time without rearrangement.
 The number of calls to each component increases as the number of objects increases.
 Given this, the average time of each component can be derived, with 0.18s on average for perception, 0.86s for motion planning, 0.78s for pose generation, and 0.13s for ROS communication.
 Depending on the number of objects, each rearrangement call takes 10s to 37s across the experiments.
+Failure cases are often caused by timeout due to unsuccessful motion planning queries and rearrangement routines.
+Therefore, more efficient implementations of the motion planning and rearrangement components will improve performance.